lavague-ai/LaVague/docs/docs/integrations/fireworks.md

 context = FireworksContext(llm="accounts/fireworks/models/code-llama-34b", embedding="nomic-ai/nomic-embed-text-v1")
 ```

-> While you can also change the multi-modal used by passing the name of the model as the `mm_llm` argument.
-However, this will need to be a `OpenAI` model since LlamaIndex does not yet support multi-modal models with Fireworks.
+> While you can also change the multi-modal used by passing the name of the model as the `mm_llm` argument, this will need to be a `OpenAI` model since LlamaIndex does not yet support multi-modal models with Fireworks.